milliorn/nextjs-clerk-auth-starter/README.md

 </div>
 ```

-The UserButton component automatically handles user authentication actions such as sign-in and sign-out.
+The `UserButton` component automatically handles user authentication actions such as sign-in and sign-out.

-With these changes, your Header component now includes the UserButton, allowing users to perform authentication actions conveniently.
+With these changes, your Header component now includes the `UserButton`, allowing users to perform authentication actions conveniently.
 It enhances the user experience by providing easy access to authentication-related functions.

 ## Create Profile Page

 To create a profile page using Clerk, follow these steps:

-1. **Create a Profile Page Component**: Create a new file, such as page.tsx, in the app\profile directory or your preferred location.
+1. **Create a Profile Page Component**: Create a new file, such as `page.tsx`, in the `app\profile` directory or your preferred location.
 Then, add the following code:

 ```tsx
 import { UserProfile } from "@clerk/nextjs";